 Must be a health major

-Two years of camp or youth-related experience and clinical experience preferred
+Two years experience in a camp or youth-related environment

 Must be interested in working with people from a variety of backgrounds and cultures